Technology changes constantly, so to be at the top of your game as a web developer, it’s vital you’re keeping up.

 To learn more about Jarvis you can read Mark’s article here.
 Or watch his video here 🙂

 Whatever users choose to do with this new ability, one thing is clear, the internet is expanding.
-Another thing is clear – hackers have a whole new world to play with, so if you’re getting into this field of development in 2017, make sure your security is as high as possible.
+Another thing is clear – hackers have a whole new world to play with, so if you’re getting into this field of development, make sure your security is as high as possible.

 Static site generators